yjh0410/RT-ODLab/README.md

 - *The reproduced YOLOv5's head is the **Decoupled Head**, which is why the FLOPs and Params are higher than the official YOLOv5.
 Due to my limited computing resources, I can not align the training configuration with the official YOLOv5, so I cannot fully replicate the official performance.
 The YOLOv5 I reproduce is for learning purposes only.*

 - *Due to my limited computing resources, I had to abandon training on other YOLO detectors, including YOLOv7-Huge and YOLOv8-Nano~Large.
 If you are interested in these models and have trained them using the code from this project, I would greatly appreciate it if you could share the trained weight files with me.*

+- *Using a larger batch size may improve the performance of large models, such as YOLOv5-L, YOLOX-L and YOLOv7-L. Due to my computing resources, I can only set the batch size to 16.*

 ## Train
 ### Single GPU